Freshman SOAR FAQ

 What happens at SOAR?

-At SOAR, you will take assessment tests, register for classes, be introduced to services and resources available on campus, discover opportunities for involvement, and be welcomed into the Dominican University community.
+At SOAR, you will register for classes, be introduced to services and resources available on campus, discover opportunities for involvement, take academic assessments, and be welcomed into the Dominican University community.

 How do I register for SOAR?

 How will my date be confirmed?

 You will receive an email from Dominican University once your SOAR date has been confirmed.
+The confirmation will be sent to the email on file in our admissions office.
+If you have changed your email and would like to update your information, please contact: email@example.com.
 You should NOT make any travel arrangements until after you have received your confirmation email.

 What time do I need to arrive?